Key Management

 - Simplifies key management by centrally storing and managing encryption keys.

-- Protect data at rest and in transit by supporting various encryption key types, including symmetric keys and, asymmetric keys.
+- Protects data at rest and in transit by supporting various encryption key types, including symmetric keys and, asymmetric keys.

-- Integrate encryption with other OCI services such as storage, database, Fusion Applications for protecting data stored in these services.
+- Integrates encryption with other OCI services such as storage, database, and Fusion Applications for protecting data stored in these services.

 Key and Secret Management Concepts

-Understand Vault and key management concepts for accessing and managing Vault, keys, and Secrets.
+Understand vault and key management concepts for accessing and managing vaults, keys, and secrets.

 - Vaults

-- Vaults are logical entities where Vault service creates and durably stores vault keys and secrets.
+- Vaults are logical entities where the Key Management service creates and durably stores vault keys and secrets.
 The type of vault you have determines features and functionality such as degrees of storage isolation, access to management and encryption, scalability, and the ability to back up.
 The type of vault you have also affects pricing.
 You cannot change a vault's type after you create the vault.

 - Keys